If you have a business or are starting a business, then you’ll need to create a website.

 You can also check out the Webby Awards for website design ideas – the websites that have won design awards on this site have been vetted already, so why not get design ideas from some web design experts?

-A fast website is also beneficial for conversions, as every second counts to retain the attention of your audience.
+A fast website is also beneficial for conversions (like product sales, leads, earn a commission, or email address lists), as every second counts to retain the attention of your audience.

 Static Homepages Versus a Blog Homepage